 Though not universal, we don’t want to overstate the potential respiratory or heart problems associated with the condition.
 Many people with a pectus deformity do not suffer from any of the above.
 Many patients find the psychological distress caused by having a pectus deformity much more distressing than its stated complications.

 The Vacuum Bell was invented by Eckart Klobe, a graduate in chemical engineering; it has been used with success by a number of German, Austrian and Swiss clinics over the past decade.
-The mechanism uses a suction cup to create a vacuum at the anterior chest wall, used to lift the sternum up and out.
-The brace is used with the vacuum bell to enhance that correction and to also correct rib flaring.
+The mechanism uses a suction cup to create a vacuum at the anterior chest wall and this lifts the sternum up and out.
+The brace is used in conjunction with the vacuum bell to correct rib flaring.

 Dr Haje pioneered the non-surgical treatment of pectus excavatum and demonstrated that it was possible to improve chest wall shape using his methods.
 He showed that the chest wall shape could be improved with a combination of bracing and exercise treatment.